 Bangkok’s flotation centers give you the experience of complete sensory deprivation as you float in an epsom salt bath within a futuristic pod.
 A ‘float’ can last anywhere from 1 to 2 hours, depending on the option you choose, and you’ll need to shower before you get in.
 This experience isn’t really for everyone – it can be either completely relaxing or mind-numbingly boring, depending on your personality.
 Regardless, it’s worth trying out, as it is quite something to experience the kind of surreal silence where you can hear your own heartbeat in total darkness.
 It’s worth trying out once regardless of whether you love it or hate it.
 Tips: Ask for promotional offers.
 Make sure to apply Vaseline liberally on any rashes or cuts you might have before you enter the tank, as the salt water will sting terribly otherwise.
 Also ensure that the water doesn’t enter your eyes; there’s a mist spray and towel inside the pod for emergencies.
 Shower thoroughly beforehand – the staff are serious about possible contamination and you’re required to sign an agreement that specifies a huge fine in case there is any.
 It’s best to go to a float session without any makeup, perfume, or gel on to avoid the risk.

-Extravagantly dressed and unbelievably beautiful ladyboys are the highlight of the PlayHouse Magical Cabaret show, as they lip-sync and dance to many popular hit songs, putting on quite the performance.
-While there’s plenty of entertainment value here in terms of the elaborate sets, contemporary dance forms (hip hop, ballet, Bollywood etc.), and even a magic show, it’s the unbelievably beautiful ladyboys (‘kathoeys’) themselves that stand out.
+Extravagantly dressed and unbelievably beautiful ladyboys are the highlight of the show, as they lip-sync and dance to many popular hit songs, putting on quite the performance.
+While there’s plenty of entertainment value here in terms of the sets and contemporary dance forms (hip hop, ballet, Bollywood etc.), it’s the unbelievably beautiful ladyboys (‘kathoeys’) themselves that stand out.
 Many of them deliver equally stunning performances dressed as either men or women.
 Interestingly, these shows aren’t risque, and are suitable for family entertainment.
 Tips: If the crowds are pretty thin, you may be enticed up front by the entire cast of the show for a post-performance photo shoot and be overwhelmingly bombarded for tips.
 It’s wise to either avoid this situation entirely or keep a few notes ready in hand.
-Other popular cabaret shows include the Calypso Cabaret and Mambo Cabaret show.
+Popular cabaret shows include the Calypso Cabaret and Mambo Cabaret show.

 MRT Lad Prao (Exit 1).